RECAPEM

 • Urine output.
 Glucose >250 mg/dL functions as a diuretic, so patients should produce lots of urine.
 Poor urine output raises concerns about shock or renal failure

-Patients can generally be treated with their home insulin regimen (ideally a single daily dose of glargine).
-For a patient naive to insulin, a starting dose of 0.25 units/kg daily of Lantus may be given.
+• For a patient naive to insulin, a starting dose of 0.25 units/kg daily of Lantus may be given.

-Maintenance fluid infusion
+Maintenance IV fluid

-Once moderate-severe hypovolemia is corrected, start a maintenance fluid infusion at 250-500cc/h.
-The type of given fluid depends on corrected serum sodium and blood glucose.
+• The type of given fluid depends on corrected serum sodium and blood glucose.

-Keep in mind that in both DKA and HHS the high blood glucose causes dilutional hyponatremia i.e. the measured serum sodium is falsely lower than actual values.
+• Keep in mind that in both DKA and HHS, the high blood glucose causes dilutional hyponatremia i.e. the measured serum sodium is falsely lower than actual values.
 The sodium correction for hyperglycemia can be calculated (use MDCalc) for appropriate fluid management (e.g. time to switch from NS to half-saline).

-• In patients with low corrected serum sodium (e.g. <135 mEq/L), either RL or NS can be used for replacement of volume deficit.
+• In patients with low corrected serum sodium (e.g. <135 mEq/L), either RL or NS can be used for the replacement of volume deficit.

 • Patients with a normal or high corrected sodium concentration can be switched to 0.45% sodium chloride after the first hour of fluid replacement